 The yellow warning lights will begin flashing approximately 2-3 minutes before a landing or takeoff.

 Overall use of the light system depends upon the density of recreational watercraft and boat traffic on the lake, which is often influenced by weather.
 In general, the flashing light system is not anticipated to be used very often from Monday-Thursday.
 Heaviest use of the light system is expected to be Friday-Sunday after 2-3 pm.

 Does this mean the ‘rules of the road’ are changing?
 Don’t boats, kayaks and paddleboards have the right of way?

 These are advisory buoys only.
 This warning system is intended to support public safety on the water but does not change any current regulations about right of way for boaters or seaplanes.

 Does this mean there will be an increase in seaplane traffic on the lake?

-No, there will not be an increase in Kenmore Air takeoffs or landings during the trial period this summer.
+No, there will not be an increase in Kenmore Air takeoffs or landings during the summer.